Cloth Nappy and Reusable Sanitary Product Rebate

 • proof of purchase (receipt) of cloth nappies or reusable sanitary products.
 The receipt must include the company name and ABN, purchase date (must be on or after 1 July 2023), item name and cost.

-• proof of residency in the City of Hobart (e.g. rates notice, utility bill, driver's licence with address details).
+• proof of residency in the City of Hobart (for example a rates notice, utility bill, or driver's licence).

 Applications will be reviewed within 30 days of being received.
 Successful applicants will be notified via email.